The Best File Formats for Editing & Exporting in Premiere Pro (Complete Guide)

 2. ProRes & DNxHD/HR - Optimized for Editing

-If you experience lag whilst editing, converting your files to ProRes (for Mac) or DNxHD/HR (for Windows) can significantly improve playback performance.
+If you experience lag whilst editing, converting your files to ProRes (for Mac) or DNxHD/HR (for Windows) can significantly improve video playback performance.
 These are high-quality, optimized editing codecs that allow for smoother scrubbing and timeline performance.

 3. Be Careful With Exporting To MP4